 - Now you’re ready to go live.
 But wait!
 I’m only going to say this once (loudly): BACK UP YOUR EXISTING WEBSITE and BLOG.
 Trust me.
 If you overwrite files and something blows up, you’ll be happy that you can easily put yourself back to the old site while you fix the problem.

 - Take a deep breath, and upload your new website design to your hosting.

 - Once it’s live, test again.
 All of it.
 Seriously.

-- Tell your audience your site is live, invite feedback, and tell them if they find a problem with the site to please let you know about it.
+Finally, go ahead and tell your audience your site is live, invite feedback, and tell them if they find a problem with the site to please let you know about it.
 It’s great to have a lot of people checking out your new site to make sure there are no mistakes.